 Here's a bird's eye view of the steps for making yellow curry.
 When you're ready to cook, refer to the full written recipe below, and watch the video tutorial to ensure success!

-- Add the curry paste and saute for 2-3 minutes until the oil starts to separate from the paste.
+- Stir the curry paste mixture over medium heat until very thick and coconut oil starts to separate from the paste.

-- Add potatoes and onion and simmer for another 15-20 minutes or until chicken is fork tender and the potatoes are fully cooked.
+- Add potatoes and onion and simmer for another 15 minutes or until chicken is fork tender and the potatoes are fully cooked (in the pic I also added some carrots).
+While the curry cooks, pierce the cherry tomatoes (if using) with a paring knife to create a steam vent so they don't explode in your mouth.

-- Turn off the heat and stir in the pierced tomatoes and let the residual heat of the cook the tomatoes for a few minutes.
+- Once curry is done, taste and adjust seasoning with more fish sauce, sugar or tamarind as needed.
+If using cherry tomatoes, turn off the heat and add them in now and let the residual heat of the cook the tomatoes for a few minutes.

 - Avoid using chicken breast.
 Dark meat chicken can be slow-braised until tender, and this gives the meat time to absorb the flavour of the curry.
-If you slow-braised white meat, it just turns dry.
+If you slow-braised white meat, it just turns dry and stringy.

 - Piercing tomatoes prevents explosions.
-I don't like to use halved cherry tomatoes in this because they can disintegrate easily into the curry.
-But using whole cherry tomatoes can be a bit dangerous because if the tomatoes are heated, but not enough for the skin to break, they become a hot water balloon ready to burst in your mouth.
-Piercing them prior to cooking prevents this from happening.
+While you can use halved cherry tomatoes in this, if you know that you will be reheating leftovers, halved tomatoes will likely disintegrate into the curry.
+Not a huge problem, but not ideal.
+However, using whole cherry tomatoes can be a bit dangerous because if the tomatoes are heated, but not enough for the skin to break, they become hot water balloons that can burst and burn your mouth when you bite into them!
+Piercing them prior to cooking allows excess heat and steam to escape so they won't explode.

 - Make the curry a day ahead.
 As with many stews, yellow curry tastes better the next day after the flavours have had time to penetrate the potatoes and chicken more thoroughly.
 So this is a recipe that really benefits from an overnight rest.
 I would add the tomatoes the day-of if possible.

 - Leftover curry sauce?
 Use it as a dip!
 Thai people often dip roti paratha (which you can buy frozen) in yellow curry sauce.
-So if you have some curry sauce left, save it for a quick appetizer.
-You can even use frozen Chinese scallion pancakes or toast to dip.
+So if you have some curry sauce left, you can dip any kind of flat bread or even slices of toast into it as a quick appetizer.

 Storing Leftovers